JCADA's legal services are 100% free of charge and can be accessed in addition to or separately from clinical services.

-Hosting legal seminars and Know Your Rights presentations for victims and the community
+Hosting legal seminars and Know Your Rights workshops for clients on other legal issues affecting survivors.

 IMPORTANT TERMS FOR VICTIMS

 Navigating the legal side of power-based violence is complicated.
-The two definitions below are helpful for victims to know, because they impact next steps.
+The two definitions below are helpful for victims to know because they impact the next steps.

-Protective Orders: These help protect survivors of power-based violence by ordering abusers not to abuse and to stay away from victims, victims' homes, victims' places of employment, etc..
-Depending on the relationship between the victim and their abuser, these orders may also include other relief such as a child custody/visitation orders, financial support, use and possession of a car or pet, and more.
-Protective Orders may include other relief to protect survivors and are one part of a comprehensive safety plan.
+Protective Orders: If granted, POs help survivors by ordering abusers to stay away from victims, victims' homes, and/or victims' places of employment.
+Depending on the relationship between the victim and their abuser, these orders may also include other relief such as child custody/visitation orders, financial support, use and possession of a car, pet, and more.

 Crime Victims' Rights: Victims have the right to be informed of the status of their criminal case, to be present in the courtroom, to give a Victim Impact Statement, to know when their abuser is released from jail or prison, and more.
-These rights are protected by law in Maryland, Virginia, and D.C.
-JCADA's attorneys can help victims assert these rights and advocate to prosecutors on behalf of survivors.
+JCADA's attorneys can help victims assert these rights and advocate prosecutors on behalf of survivors.